Brief Analysis of the Taxation Laws (Amendment) Bill 2021

 The sale of shares from Hutch to Vodafone BV indirectly derives value from assets located in India.

 - Income arising pursuant to the sale of shares of CGP Investments to Vodafone BV is taxable in India.

-- Accordingly, withholding taxes ought to be deducted by Vodafone BV at source on payments made to HEL.
+- Accordingly, withholding taxes ought to be deducted by Vodafone BV at the source on payments made to HEL.

 The Bombay High Court ruled in favour of the Revenue and held that the transaction is liable to tax in India.
-The case was then carried to the Supreme Court wherein, the decision of the Bombay High Court was reversed and the it was held that no taxes are payable by Vodafone & it’s interpretation of the Income Tax Act 1961 (‘ITA’) is correct.
+The case was then carried to the Supreme Court wherein, the decision of the Bombay High Court was reversed and it was held that no taxes are payable by Vodafone & it’s interpretation of the Income Tax Act 1961 (‘ITA’) is correct.

 Retrospective Amendment to the ITA

 Following the decision of the Supreme Court, the late Pranab Mukherjee proposed an amendment to the Finance Act thereby giving the Income Tax Department the power to retrospectively amend the ITA.
 Accordingly, s.
 9 & s.
 12 of the ITA were retrospectively amended w.e.f AY 1962 – 63.

 Explanation 5 to s.
 9(1)(i) was inserted to clarify that an asset or capital asset, being any share or interest in a company or entity registered or incorporated outside India shall be deemed to be situated in India if the share or interest derives, directly or indirectly, it’s value substantially from assets located in India.

 Following this amendment, the Income Tax Authorities have raised demands in seventeen cases.

 Proposed Amendment by Taxation Laws (Amendment) Bill, 2021